 Survey work on facilities in the WRDM was completed during the 2021/2022 year.
 The finalisation of the Survey has been delayed due to issues with Taxi Organisations in the City of Johannesburg.
 This was finally concluded in the 2022/2023 financial year.
-The results were published on the 12 October 2023.
+However, the outcomes are still to be published.